AnushkaKhare-Eng/anushka-portfolio-website/README.md

 # anushka-portfolio-website
-A personal portfolio website by using HTML,CSS,and JS
+A personal portfolio website by using HTML, CSS, SCSS and JS